domapic/domapic-base/README.md

 npm run rolemod -- --name=ROLENAME -p=PASSWORD
 ```

-> NOTE: This command will only apply to *service* or *plugin* roles, that are the unique which share passwords for all users.
+> NOTE: This command will only apply to *service* or *plugin* roles, which share passwords for all related users.

 ## Install services
 ___